 Make some drawings if you wish.
 You can use our Solar Disk Drawing Blank template if you wish or you can create your own (just ensure the drawing blanks have a circle diameter of either 10cm or 15cm ideally and mark the N, S, E, W points and don’t forget the date, time of observation, equipment used and your name).

-You can either make a drawing of the whole solar disk or draw individual sunspots.
-Use a fairly soft pencil (HB) to draw the sunspot penumbrae and a very soft pencil (2B or 4B) for drawing in their umbrae.
+You can either make a drawing of the whole solar disc or draw individual sunspots.
+Use a fairly soft pencil (HB) to draw the sunspot lighter toned penumbrae and a very soft pencil (2B or 4B) for drawing in the much darker umbrae.
 You can either shade in the sunspot penumbra or draw the outline, whichever you find easier.
 The sunspot umbra are best drawn as dots, start small and increase the size of the “dots” so they match the shape and size that you can see in the solar image.
 If you make a mistake carefully erase with a rubber and try again.
 Don’t exaggerate your drawings but try to record exactly what you can see.
 A common mistake is to draw the sunspots far too big especially when you are trying to draw a section or the whole of the Sun’s disk.
-Add the date and time the drawingwas made, the magnification and which way is north and which way is east on your drawing.
+Add the date and time the drawing was made, the magnification, which way is north, and which way is east on your drawing.

-An alternative to drawing sunspots is to draw prominences and filaments while observing in H-alpha.
-The drawing shown below on the left was made by using a H-alpha Coronado PST.
-The prominences are shown in red, the filaments in blue.
-Plages are drawn in yellow.
+An alternative to drawing sunspots is to draw prominences and filaments while observing in Hydrogen-alpha light.
+The drawing shown below on the left, was made by using a H-alpha Coronado PST.
+The prominences are shown in red, the filaments in dark blue.
+Bright areas of plages are drawn in yellow.
 The number written on the disk is the sunspot Active Region (AR) number.
 The image on the right is the Sun in H-alpha taken on the same day but a few hours later.
 If you line-up the north and east points they both agree well.

 Something more advanced to attempt once you have the basics sorted is the classification of sunspots according to the McIntosh Sunspot Classification.
 If you fancy trying this for yourself then take a look at this guide on the Peter Meadows Solar Observing website.
-In brief, the McIntosh Sunspot Classification system, is based upon the older and somewhat simpler Zurich Sunspot Classification, and it allows you to record the size and complexity of sunspot groups as they come and go.
-The McIntosh system is not an easy one to learn especially if you try using all three letters to classify a sunspot but ultimately worthwhile as it add detail to your observations.
+In brief, the McIntosh Sunspot Classification system, is based upon the older and somewhat simpler Zurich Sunspot Classification, and it allows you to record the size and complexity of sunspot groups as they come and go by using a three-letter shorthand ‘code’.
+The McIntosh system is not an easy one to learn, especially if you try using all three letters to classify sunspots but ultimately worthwhile as it add detail to your observations.
 If the McIntosh system is too much to learn from scratch then try the Zurich Sunspot Classification first.